Yogabayu/ToDoApp-flutter/README.md

-A Simple ToDO app with calendar and weather radar (East Java, Central Java, and Yogykarta).
+A Simple ToDO app with Earthquake information and weather radar (East Java, Central Java, and Yogykarta).

 Made with FLutter,